KimLHill/MSP3/README.md

 **Wireframes for desktop devices**
 ![Desktop device wireframes](https://user-images.githubusercontent.com/74603013/121753910-3fc6bd00-cb0b-11eb-929a-c0268fc7e03e.png)

+### **Database structure**
+I started my project by getting my data structure in place first.
+* The data for this project is stored in my MongoDB database within three collections as follows:

+    1. Categories - this stores the recipe category options of Drink, Meal or Snack.
+    2. Recipes - when a recipe is added by the user, it is stored in this collection along with the information about the recipe collected from the add recipe or edit recipe form.
+    3. Users - when a new user registers an account, it is stored in this collection along with their username and their password that is securely stored via a hashing method.

 ### **Features**
 Features consistent across all the different pages of my project include: